soverenio/insconfig/README.md

 ```go
 run ./example/example.go --config="./example/example_config.yaml"
 ```

-In addition, make amendments to `example.go` as shown in the code snippets below to test various options.
+In addition:

+* Test the code snippets below by replacing the contents of `func main()` in `example.go` with them.

-Modify the snippets appropriately to include them directly into your code.
+* Modify the snippets appropriately to include them directly into your code.
+Pay attention to variable and configuration field contents.

 Tip: Don't forget to add `github.com/insolar/insconfig` to the import section.